Orbifold Open/Closed Correspondence and Mirror Symmetry: Introduction

 Informally, the $4$-orbifold $\tcX$ is constructed as follows: We first add a new irreducible toric divisor $\cD$ to $\cX$ whose position depends on the position of $\cL$, obtaining a log Calabi-Yau pair $(\cX \sqcup \cD, \cD)$.
 This is done so that $\cD$ contains a new torus-fixed point which, at the level of coarse moduli, compactifies the line $l \cong \bC^1$ into a $\bP^1$.
-Then, we consider the toric Calabi-Yau 4-orbifold $\Tot(\cO_{\cX \sqcup \cD}(-\cD))$; in the case $\cX = X$ is smooth, this is already the smooth $4$-fold constructed in \cite{LY21}.
+Then, we consider the toric Calabi-Yau 4-orbifold $\Tot(\cO_{\cX \sqcup \cD}(-\cD))$; in the case $\cX = X$ is smooth and $f \in \bZ$, this is already the smooth $4$-fold constructed in \cite{LY21}.
 Finally, we take $\tcX$ to be the ``minimal'' toric partial compactification of $\Tot(\cO_{\cX \sqcup \cD}(-\cD))$ with a semi-projective coarse moduli space, in the sense that no additional toric divisors are added.
 We refer to Section \ref{sect:construction} for the formal construction and specifically Section \ref{sect:examples} for explicit examples.

 As noted before, Theorem \ref{thm:IntroNumerical} extends \cite{LY21} in that it applies to the more general orbifold setting and produces a $4$-orbifold $\tcX$ with semi-projective coarse moduli space.
 In addition, it applies to disk invariants that admit an arbitrary set of degree-$2$ insertions from Chen-Ruan cohomology.
-Finally, it applies to an arbitrary framing $f \in \bZ$, while \cite{LY21} requires $f$ to be generic.
+Finally, it applies to an arbitrary framing $f \in \bQ$, while \cite{LY21} requires $f$ to be integral and generic.

 We note that \cite{LY21} covered a family of examples for the open/closed correspondence obtained by Bousseau-Brini-van Garrel \cite{BBvG20} from constructions and enumerative theories based on \emph{Looijenga pairs}.
-Such examples were expected to extend to the orbifold setting \cite{BBvG20}, as exemplified in \cite{BBvG20b}.
-We expect our Theorem \ref{thm:IntroNumerical} to cover this more general family of orbifold examples.\footnote{The construction of the examples in \cite{BBvG20b} needed to consider \emph{fractional} framings $f \in \bQ$ on the brane $\cL$.
-Open Gromov-Witten invariants in this setting can be similarly defined (see e.g. \cite{FZ19}) and our Theorem \ref{thm:IntroNumerical} can be extended to this setting in a straightforward way.}
+Such examples are expected to extend to the orbifold setting \cite{BBvG20}, as exemplified in \cite{BBvG20b}.
+We expect our Theorem \ref{thm:IntroNumerical} to cover this more general family of orbifold examples.

 Theorem \ref{thm:IntroNumerical} is proven by a direct and careful comparison of the localization computations of the open and closed Gromov-Witten invariants.
 One challenge is that, as we take additional steps in partially compactifying the $4$-orbifold into one with semi-projective coarse moduli space, we also introduce new connected components to the torus-fixed loci of the moduli spaces of twisted stable maps.
 We address this issue by arguing that these additional components have no contribution to the closed invariants.